Edamame is edible young soybeans that are full of nutrients. Enjoy the soybeans in the pods as a snack or the shelled soybeans in many dishes!

 For precooked frozen edamame, place them in a bowl and add half a teaspoon of water.
 Cover and microwave on high for three minutes.

 I love serving edamame in pods as an appetizer, but I also use the shelled edamame in many of my Japanese dishes.
 They make a great pantry ingredient and a plant-based protein.
 The mild and sweet and buttery taste of edamame pairs well with many dishes.
-Try include them in soups, hot pots, noodle dishes, salads, stir fries, or in your bento lunch box!
+Try including them in soups, hot pots, noodle dishes, salads, stir-fries, or in your bento lunch box!